aehasan/CS125QuizPrepSpring21/week8/quizPrep.md

    * Abstract Classes
    * Exams are cumulative.
 You should have a strong understanding of past material(References, Polymorphism, etc.).
 If not, ask for help!

-   If you need more practice, go to the EMP site: https://cs199emp.netlify.app/
+   If you need more practice with interfaces and abstract classes & methods, go to the EMP site: https://cs199emp.netlify.app/dist/s21/2021-03-19.html#1

    You can use a code playground on the CS 125 website to follow along and test the code! https://cs125.cs.illinois.edu/